Statsomat/CFA/README.md

 # Tests
 The app was calibrated and tested by using the HolzingerSwineford1939 dataset contained in the R package `lavaan` and (simulated) data cases from literature.
-The repository Statsomat/CFA-Testing contains the test data cases and results for this version.
+The repository https://github.com/Statsomat/CFA-Testing contains the test data cases and results for this version.

 # Community
-1) Contribute to the software
+1) Contribute to the software:
 You are welcome to improve and extend the functionality of the app.
 If you want to make a pull request, please check that you can run test cases locally without any errors or warnings.
 Please consider to test your changes also on shinyapps.io.

-2) Report issues or problems with the software
+2) Report issues or problems with the software:
 Please open an issue in this repository to report any bugs.

-3) Seek support
+3) Seek support:
 We try to answer all questions in reasonable time  but general support is limited.